Ali-Mattar-07/Ali-Mattar-07/README.md

 - Hi I'm Ali
 - I can code with C,SQL,Java,html and Assembly (STM-Arduino)
 - I’m currently learning Software Engineering
-- I'm interested in Cyber Security, Maths and Physics too
+- I'm interested in Cyber Security, Maths and (Astro)-Physics too

 <!---
 Ali-Mattar-07/Ali-Mattar-07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.